shogun-toolbox/docs/INSTALL.md

     sudo brew install shogun

+Note: Shogun in homebrew is outdated.
+Contact us if this changed or if you want to help changing it.

 ### Windows <a name="windows"></a>
-Shogun natively compiles under Windows using MSVC, see the [CI build](https://ci.appveyor.com/project/vigsterkr/shogun).
+Shogun natively compiles under Windows using MSVC, see the [AppVeyor CI build](https://ci.appveyor.com/project/vigsterkr/shogun) and the [Windows section](#manual-windows)
 We currently do not support a binary installer.
 If you are interested in packaging, documenting, or contributing otherwise, please contact us.